Soraya Soraya

 Take a minute to evaluate your packaging design now and ask someone who may never have seen it before what their first impression was around all the things mentioned above.

 Ensure it aligns with what you intended otherwise it could be time to make some adjustments.
-If you need some guidance feel free to real out, it’s what we do.
+If you need some guidance feel free to reach out, it’s what I do.

 tell tale signs your packaging may just suck